I'm waiting for a lightning fast printer, and it is to print something I need here.

 I never knew that until this year.

-Um, but I just keep it's not it hasn't even gotten started yet.
+But I just keep, it's not, it hasn't even gotten started yet.

 We haven't even had the conventions.

-We don't even know if Hillary's gonna be indicted.
+We don't even know if Hillary's going to be indicted.

-We we don't know who the Democrat nominees even gonna end up being here.
+We don't know who the Democrat nominee is even going to end up being here.

-And the cutting edge, societal evolution, L. Rushbow, serving humanity, executing a sign, host duties flawlessly.
+And the cutting edge, societal evolution, L. Rushboe, serving humanity, executing assigned host duties flawlessly.

-I gotta give you flavor of Mrs. Clinton's speech, trashing Trump and the economy today.
+I got to give you a flavor of Mrs. Clinton's speech, trashing Trump and the economy today.

-She was uh in Columbus, Ohio, and this was a highly touted speech on the economy, uh, and then uh a subset of it was an attack on Trump and his lack of qualification to be president, his lack of the temperament and his economic ignorance and incompetence.
+And then a subset of it was an attack on Trump and his lack of qualification to be president, his lack of the temperament and his economic ignorance and incompetence.

 So that was what the subject was.